GoogleCloudPlatform/flink-on-k8s-operator/docs/flink_job_cluster_guide.md

 ## Run Jobs with InitContainer

 You have the option to download blob containers, which would be your JAR files to execute as jobs, directly into the Flink job cluster pods.
-For that, we have used a python library according to the following [documentation](https://docs.microsoft.com/de-de/azure/storage/blobs/storage-quickstart-blobs-python)

-Furthermore, there is already an [example](https://github.com/GoogleCloudPlatform/flink-on-k8s-operator/blob/master/config/samples/flinkoperator_v1beta1_remotejobjar.yaml.) on how to run the Flink job cluster with a remote job jar.
+There is already an [example](https://github.com/GoogleCloudPlatform/flink-on-k8s-operator/blob/master/config/samples/flinkoperator_v1beta1_remotejobjar.yaml.) on how to run the Flink job cluster with a remote job jar.

 ## Run Jobs without InitContainer